BayAreaMetro/Plan-Bay-Area-2040-EIR/readme.md

 ## Data Sources

-Data used for the EIR process in general is in a spreadsheet [here](https://mtcdrive.app.box.com/file/203423564244) mapping figures to data sources, metadata, and paths via a data_id, which is based upon the "Row ID" in the following [smartsheet](https://app.smartsheet.com/b/home?lx=kxHiygtZYYFSoNxKdR-2Ww) that was used to track work for the EIR in process.
+Data used for the EIR process in general is in a (draft) spreadsheet [here](https://mtcdrive.app.box.com/file/203423564244) mapping figures to data sources, metadata, and paths via a data_id, which is based upon the "Row ID" in the following [smartsheet](https://app.smartsheet.com/b/home?lx=kxHiygtZYYFSoNxKdR-2Ww) that was used to track work for the EIR in process.

 Data used in the scripts in this repository is mainly sourced from the outputs MTC's implementation of [UrbanSim](https://github.com/MetropolitanTransportationCommission/bayarea_urbansim).